Ponnani: Ponnani cuisine

 Ponnani has a wide variety of indigenous dishes.
 The centuries of maritime trade has given the Ponnani a cosmopolitan cuisine.
-The cuisine is a blend of traditional Kerala, Persian, Yemenese and Arab food culture.
-One of the main elements of this cuisine is Pathiri, a pancake made of rice flour.
-Variants of Pathiri include Neypathiri (made with ghee), Poricha Pathiri (fried rather than baked), Meen Pathiri (stuffed with fish), and Irachi Pathiri (stuffed with beef).
-Spices like Black pepper, Cardamom, and Clove are widely used in the cuisine of Ponnani.
-Muttappathiri is another popular breakfast snacks.
-The main item used in the festivals is the Malabar style of Biryani.
+The cuisine is a blend of traditional Keralite, Persian, Yemenese and Arab food culture.
+One of the main elements of this cuisine is pathiri, a pancake made of rice flour.
+Variants of pathiri include neypathiri (made with ghee), poricha pathiri (fried rather than baked), meen pathiri (stuffed with fish), and irachi pathiri (stuffed with beef).
+Spices like black pepper, cardamom, and clove are widely used in the cuisine of Ponnani.
+Muttappathiri is another popular breakfast snack.
+The main item used in the festivals is the Malabar style of biryani.
 Sadhya is also seen in marriage and festival occasions.
-Snacks such as Arikadukka, Chattipathiri, Muttamala, Pazham Nirachathu, and Unnakkaya have their own style in Ponnani.
+Snacks such as arikadukka, chattipathiri, muttamala, pazham nirachathu, and unnakkaya have their own style in Ponnani.
 Besides these, other common food items of Kerala are also seen in the cuisine of Ponnani.
-The Malabar version of Biryani, popularly known as Kuzhi Mandi in Malayalam is another popular item, which has an influence from Yemen.
+The Malabar version of biryani, popularly known as kuzhi mandi in Malayalam, is another popular item, which has an influence from Yemen.